Isaac-W/Anreal/README.md

 Anreal
 ======

+This project is currently under development, and is expected to be finalized by mid-2015.

 The Android Virtual Reality system, or Anreal for short, is a system designed to provide an easy way to convert an Android smartphone or tablet into a head-mounted virtual reality display.
 Originally inspired by the Oculus Rift, a commercial virtual reality headset currently in development, Anreal aims to mimic the Rift's functionality by providing an open-source software-based implementation.

 Anreal is designed as two separate applications: the server, which runs on a Windows PC, and the client, which runs on an Android device.
 The server program streams screen captures of a stereoscopic 3D-enabled PC game to the Android device, which is then displayed on the device screen.
 The client program sends head-tracking orientation data to the PC, which is converted into camera/view movements in the game.